- Home

 If you can’t or don’t wish to add a green roof to your home, they can also work well on outbuildings like sheds.
 Another great alternative is building a living wall in your outdoor space.
 These are effectively vertical green roofs and can be constructed on sturdy fences or exterior walls using kits like this one from Walls of Plants.
 This guide from Gardeners’ World has more information.

 If a heat pump isn’t right for you, you could consider installing a biomass boiler.
-Biomass boilers burn organic material – like wood, plants, and household waste – to heat our homes.
+These burn organic material – like wood, plants, and household waste – to heat our homes.

 The main advantage of biomass boilers is that they release less carbon dioxide (a greenhouse gas) than traditional gas boilers.

 However, it’s worth noting that biomass boilers can release other harmful pollutants, such as particulate matter and nitrogen oxides, which can lower your local air quality.
-So if you live somewhere with existing air quality issues, it probably isn’t the right option for you.
-Some areas don’t allow them at all – you can contact your local authority to find out.
+So, if you live somewhere with air quality issues, this probably isn’t the best option.
+Some areas don’t allow them at all – you can contact your local authority to find out if yours does.

 To find out more about biomass boilers, check out this post from the Energy Saving Trust.